lzukw/WirelessDisplay/WirelessDisplayClient/README.md

 start-menu-entry, by creating the link in [%AppData%\Microsoft\Windows\Start Menu\Programs].

+On Linux, when starting the executable, the current-working-directory be the folder where this executable resides:

+[/path/to/WirelessDisplayClient_executable]

 # Technical details

 Please have a look at [README.md] in the folder [WirelessDisplayServer] first.
-Everthing explained at the beginning of the section "Technical details" there also apply for this project:
+Everthing explained at the beginning of the section "Technical details" there also applies to this project:

 - How to create the project and add the references and packages.
 - How to change the target-framework from dotnet-core 3.0 to 3.1